tlpss/tlpss.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle:

 profile:
   align: right
-  image: prof_pic.jpg
+  image: profile.jpeg
   image_circular: false # crops the image to make it circular
-  more_info: >
+  # more_info: >
-    <p>555 your office number</p>
+  #   <p>555 your office number</p>
-    <p>123 your address street</p>
+  #   <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+  #   <p>Your City, State 12345</p>

 news: true # includes a list of news items
-latest_posts: true # includes a list of the newest posts
+latest_posts: false # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am a PhD student in the [AI and Robotics Lab](https://airo.ugent.be/) at [Ghent University](https://www.ugent.be/en) :belgium:.
+My research focuses on robotic manipulation, aiming to develop robotic systems capable of dealing with the diversity of the real world, enabling them to assist humans in their daily lives.

+Some topics that I have worked on include synthetic data generation and sim-to-real, keypoint detection and the manipulation of challenging objects like clothes and cabinets.
+I also have a strong passion for (robotic) software engineering, which is a cornerstone of any intelligent robot in my opinion.

+Before embarking on my Ph.D. journey, I earned my bachelor's and master's degrees in Computer Science Engineering from Ghent University.
+During my masters I also studied at [EPFL](https://www.epfl.ch/en/), where I completely fell in love with Lausanne.

+Feel free to reach out, I am always eager to learn or to collaborate!